-In the world of outsourcing, the “4x Rule” states that it will take four-times as long to complete a project than is quoted by the outsourced individual or company.
+In the world of outsourcing, the “4x Rule” states that it will take four-times as long to complete a project than is quoted by the outsourced company.
 These delays are typically due to miscommunication, lag in communication, or inaccuracies.

 While you probably won’t experience a true 4x delay with a competent outsourced CMO, don’t be surprised if there are regular delays and extended deadlines.
 This is just part of the learning process.

 When you hire a full-time CMO onto your staff, they’re immediately immersed in the inner workings of your company.
 And in businesses with physical offices, they’re quickly put into new surroundings where they must learn the culture.
 An outsourced CMO doesn’t always get this cultural baptism right way (if ever).

 Cultural context is critically important for a CMO.
 Because in order to effectively reach customers and convey value, there has to be a clear understanding of what the company stands for and believes in.
 These can be documented in a guide, but it’s difficult to truly convey them without being immersed.

 Run a quick Google search for “outsourced CMO” and the results will make you dizzy.
 There are thousands of options to choose from.
 There are individuals, agencies masquerading as CMOs, and everything in between.
 The question becomes, how do you find the right outsourced CMO for your needs?

 Here are a few pointers: